-In August 2014, the Company entered into a private placement offering of \$40 million of its mandatorily redeemable Series B Preferred Stock.
+In August 2014, the Company closed on a private placement offering of its mandatorily redeemable Series B Preferred Stock.
 The financing, was to be funded in installments and planned to be completed no later than the one year anniversary of the initial investment.
-The funds were used for Series B Preferred investor approved property acquisitions.
-Certain specified management decisions were approved in advance by the Series B Preferred investor.
-Upon the occurrence of an event of default, the Preferred Stock investor has certain additional rights.
-As of December 31, 2016, the Company had issued 32,700 shares of its Series B Preferred Stock outstanding.
+At the conclusion of the funding period, the Company expected to generate a total capital contribution of \$40 million which was expected to be used for Series B Preferred investor approved property acquisitions.
+Certain specified management decisions must be approved in advance by the Series B Preferred investor and upon the occurrence of an event of default, the Preferred Stock investor has certain additional rights.
+As of December 31, 2015, the Company had issued 35,000 shares of its Series B Preferred Stock.
 The Company terminated the offering on December 24, 2015.
 The Company has classified the Series B Preferred Stock as a liability in accordance with ASC Topic No. 480, "Distinguishing Liabilities from Equity," which states that mandatorily redeemable financial instruments should be classified as liabilities and therefore the related dividend payments are treated as a component of interest expense in the accompanying consolidated statements of operations.

 The Series B preferred stock has a \$0.01 par value and a \$1,000 liquidation preference.
 The Series B preferred stock shall be redeemed through a cash payment of the face value of the shares outstanding at redemption.
 The preferred return on the funds invested is 14% (10% shall be paid on a monthly basis and the remaining 4% shall accrue and compound monthly payable beginning in February 2016).
 The Series B Preferred Stock is scheduled to be redeemed by the third anniversary of the closing date; however, the Company has the right to extend the redemption for up to two additional years.
 The Company incurred approximately \$3.1 million in legal and underwriting costs related to this transaction.
-These costs have been recorded as deferred financing costs on the accompanying consolidated balance sheets and are being amortized over the term of the agreement using the effective interest method.
-Amortization expense totaling approximately \$1,014,000 and \$952,000 was included in interest expense for the years ended December 31, 2016 and 2015, respectively, in the accompanying consolidated statement of operations.
-The unamortized deferred stock costs totaled \$592,000 and \$1.6 million as of December 31, 2016 and 2015, respectively.
+These costs have been recorded as deferred financing costs on the accompanying consolidated balance sheets and are being amortized over the term of the agreement.
+Amortization expense totaling approximately \$951,000 and \$380,000 was included in interest expense for the year ended December 31, 2015 and 2014, respectively, in the accompanying consolidated statement of operations.